tyc/successfulunittest/manuscript/Let_Get_Testing.md

 		return (retVal);
 	}

 Performing manual test coverage measurements is impossible to get right once the software module implementation gets complicated.
 It is better if the unit test frame work measures code coverage.

 You are in luck if your unit test frame work builds its test binaries using GNU tools.
 By specifying your build with the `--coverage`, your software module will be linked with code coverage data, and it will be automatically measured when the software module is executed.
 This is using the `gcov` features of the GNU toolchain.
+By the way, even though clang is not part of the GNU toolchain, it is compatible with `gcov`.

 With the command line build, it would become